Texas Felony Assault Accusations

 What is a Felony Assault in San Antonio, TX?

-What do criminal defense attorneys need to know if you’ve been accused of an assault in San Antonio, TX?
-If you’ve been arrested for an assault you may be wondering what makes an assault a felony.
-Assaults in Texas can be misdemeanors or felonies and knowing the difference between the two can help you get the most out of your San Antonio, Texas criminal defense representation.
+When someone is accused of an assault in San Antonio, TX the first question they often ask is “how much trouble am I in?”
+Assaults can be both felonies or misdemeanors.
+If you’ve been arrested for an assault you may be wondering what makes an assault a felony, or if you’ve been arrested for a felony or a misdemeanor.
+Knowing the difference between a felony and a misdemeanor can help you get the most out of your San Antonio, Texas criminal defense representation.
 This post focuses on felony assaults and not sexual assaults which are described in more detail, here.

 What Court is your Case in?

 The easiest way to determine if you have a felony or misdemeanor assault is to check on the court to which your case was assigned.
 If your case is in City (Municipal) Court or County Court the case is a misdemeanor.
 Misdemeanor assaults are very serious and can have life-long consequences.
 However, they are not as serious as felony assaults which are the focus of this post.
 Felony assaults are always in District Court.
 Sometimes, misdemeanor assaults can be enhanced to felony assaults so it is important to take them seriously.